-Occupational destinations of graduates by detailed 4-digit occupation (based on HESA data).
+- Occupational destinations of graduates by detailed 4-digit occupation (based on HESA data); - Apprenticeship Frameworks and Standards including vacancy information.

 The initial approach to developing the LMI for All database focussed on using the APIs from official sources in order to facilitate quick and automatic updates.
+This was in line with Sir John Holman's original vision that the service should be dynamic.
 However, it soon became apparent that there were a number of problems and pitfalls with this approach.
 The main difficulties arise because many of the official data sources that it was intended to tap into were not designed for the purpose of providing very detailed labour market information to support career transitions.